 There are countless benefits associated with being grateful.
 Among these, gratitude has been linked to increased levels of happiness and life satisfaction.
 Giving thanks is one of the most powerful ways there is to increase your well-being.

 Reading gratitude quotes will help remind you of everything that you have to be grateful for, and it will help you appreciate all of the good that there is in your life.
+In addition, it will help you to shift your focus from the things you lack, to the abundance that is already present in your life.
 Here, then, are 49 gratitude quotes and a poem of thanksgiving to inspire you to count your blessings and live your life in a constant state of gratitude.